 Online Prevention Training

-AlcoholEdu and Sexual Assault Prevention for Undergraduate/Graduate Students are online programs that invite all new Bearcats to join UC's conversation on consent, healthy relationships, alcohol, and making responsible choices as an adult and a member of our community.
+AlcoholEdu, Sexual Assault Prevention for Undergraduate/Graduate Students, and Mental Well-Being are online programs that invite all new Bearcats to join UC's conversation on consent, healthy relationships, alcohol, mental wellness, and making responsible choices as an adult and a member of our community.
 The courses are fun and engaging, and speak to a broad range of experiences.
-By taking AlcoholEdu and Sexual Assault Prevention for Undergraduate/Graduate Students, you will have the opportunity to solve real life problems; expand your knowledge of consent, alcohol, and bystander intervention; and learn about UC's policies and resources.
+By taking AlcoholEdu, Sexual Assault Prevention for Undergraduate/Graduate Students, and Mental Well-Being you will have the opportunity to solve real life problems; expand your knowledge of consent, alcohol, mental wellness, and bystander intervention; and learn about UC's policies and resources.

 For many people, reading about heavy topics can stir up personal memories and strong emotions.
 For example, many survivors of sexual violence relive their own traumatic experience when exposed to information or scenarios that hit home for them.
 People without experiences of trauma, violence, or discrimination can also be affected by these issues for a variety of reasons.
 In order to do what we can to mitigate the impact of these discussions on people who are adversely impacted by these issues, we use content warnings, just so everyone can get a heads up about what's to come.
 That way, no one is caught off-guard and we can all prepare ourselves to fully participate.

-A content warning does not mean that we want you to avoid taking AlcoholEdu and Sexual Assault Prevention for Undergraduate/Graduate Students.
+A content warning does not mean that we want you to avoid taking AlcoholEdu, Sexual Assault Prevention for Undergraduate/Graduate Students and Mental Well-Being.
 On the contrary, we want to make sure everyone completing the course has what they need to engage to the best of their ability without having to come out as a survivor in order to do so.
 We believe the onus to give you a heads up and the opportunity to prepare yourself is on us.
 Sexual Assault Prevention for Undergraduate/Graduate Students prominently features open and frank discussions of the following potentially triggering or upsetting content:

 - sexual violence